apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 This Canvas UI is what you get if you ask ChatGPT to iterate a document with you.
 </div>

-You’ve seen an experience like this if you’ve used Copilot in Excel, or the Cursor IDE[^sound]: the chat is pushed aside.
+You’ve seen an experience like this if you’ve used Copilot in Excel, or the Cursor IDE: the chat is pushed aside.
 It’s far better than copying and pasting things into ChatGPT, but it still has the problems that chat-centric interactions do.

 More interesting is the generation of apps that use AI to reinvent traditional UX.